ConStruM: A Structure-Guided LLM Framework for Context-Aware Schema Matching: Related Work

 \textbf{Prompted LLM pipelines (retrieval-augmented and multi-stage).} Recent work explores how to prompt LLMs for schema matching, and shows that both too little and too much context can hurt performance~\cite{parciak2024schema}.
 ReMatch~\cite{sheetrit2024rematch} uses retrieval to select target tables before an LLM makes column-level decisions, improving scalability compared to exhaustive pairwise prompting.
 Matchmaker~\cite{seedat2024matchmaker} proposes a compositional, multi-stage LLM program that self-improves via synthetic demonstrations.
 Schemora~\cite{gungor2025schemora} emphasizes multi-stage recommendation and metadata enrichment for LLM-based schema matching under practical retrieval constraints.
 Other contemporary systems study complementary directions, including knowledge-compliant reasoning~\cite{xu2024kcmf} and security-/privacy-aware retrieval augmentation~\cite{liu2024gram}, as well as modular multi-stage pipelines~\cite{wang2025llmatch} and hybrid feature + generation approaches~\cite{zhang2024smutf}.
 Magneto~\cite{liu2025magneto} combines smaller models for efficient candidate selection with larger models for reranking.
-ConStruM is positioned differently: rather than proposing a monolithic end-to-end matcher, it provides a \emph{structure-guided context module} that can be attached to an existing candidate-selection or reranking step to improve the \emph{decision prompt} under a fixed budget.
+ConStruM is positioned differently: rather than proposing a monolithic matcher, it provides a \emph{structure-guided context module} that can be attached to an existing candidate-selection or reranking step to improve the \emph{decision prompt} under a fixed budget.

-\textbf{KG-augmented LLM pipelines.} Some LLM-based matchers explicitly augment prompts with \emph{external} structured resources, especially knowledge graphs.
-For example, KG-RAG4SM~\cite{ma2025knowledge} studies knowledge-graph-based retrieval-augmented generation for schema matching, and SMoG~\cite{jeon2025smog} explores iterative graph exploration for efficient and explainable integration.
-These directions are related in that they also leverage structured data and graph operations, but they primarily focus on how to \emph{use existing external graphs} (e.g., querying/traversing a knowledge graph and retrieving relevant subgraphs) to ground or explain matching decisions.
-In contrast, ConStruM mines the \emph{internal} structure of the schema itself (via reusable schema-side hierarchies and similarity graphs) to build compact, query-specific context packs.
+{ \textbf{KG-augmented LLM pipelines.} Some LLM-based matchers augment prompts with \emph{external} structured resources, especially knowledge graphs.
+For example, KG-RAG4SM \cite{ma2025knowledge} studies knowledge-graph-based retrieval-augmented generation for schema matching, and SMoG \cite{jeon2025smog} explores iterative graph exploration for efficient and explainable integration.
+These directions also leverage structured data and graph operations, but primarily focus on how to \emph{use existing external graphs} (e.g., querying a knowledge graph and retrieving relevant subgraphs) to ground or explain matching decisions.
+In contrast, ConStruM mines the \emph{internal} structure of the schema itself (via reusable schema-side hierarchies and similarity graphs) to build compact, query-specific context packs. }